-Bitwarden Review 2023: A Good Choice for Secure Passwords?
+Bitwarden Review: A Good Choice for Secure Passwords?

-Websites and services are constantly under digital siege with attacks a daily occurrence and data leaks proving disastrous for users and their privacy.
-One of the most popular defensive measures many have begun to adopt is the use of password managers.
+Websites and online services are constantly under digital siege.
+Cyber attacks are routine while data leaks can be disastrous for users and their privacy.
+Password managers have become one of the most popular tools to protect sensitive online data.

-These generate unique, secure passwords for each service that you use, saving and encrypting them in a central location, making them accessible only via your master key.
+These generate unique, secure passwords for each service that you use, and also save and encrypt them in an impenetrable digital vault.
+Only you can access them with a master key.
 One of the newest faces in the password manager game is Bitwarden.

 What Is Bitwarden?

-Bitwarden* is an open-source password manager developed by 8bit Solutions LLC and available for Windows, macOS, Linux, Android, iOS, and a wide range of browsers.
-The service was first introduced to the market as a mobile app in 2016, with standalone software for desktops following in 2018.
-As such, Bitwarden is something of a newcomer among password managers.
+Bitwarden* is an open-source password manager developed by 8bit Solutions LLC.
+It's available for Windows, macOS, Linux, Android, iOS, and a wide range of browsers.
+First came a mobile app in 2016, followed by standalone desktop software in 2018.
+This makes Bitwarden fairly new to the market.
 Below, we'll let you know whether it can hold its own against its more experienced competitors.

 Bitwarden Review